LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

-.. c:function:: int SUNNonlinSolInitialize(SUNNonlinearSolver NLS)
+.. c:function:: SUNErrCode SUNNonlinSolInitialize(SUNNonlinearSolver NLS)

    This *optional* function handles nonlinear solver initialization and may perform any necessary memory allocations.